-If an attorney is substituted for an attorney previously appointed for a defendant in the same case, the total compensation paid to both attorneys may not exceed the statutory maximum for one defendant, unless the case involves extended or complex representation.
-In such cases, vouchers for attorney's services will not be approved by a judicial officer until the conclusion of the trial so that the judicial officer may make such apportionment between the attorneys as may be just.
+If an attorney is substituted for an attorney previously appointed for a defendant in the same case, the total compensation paid to both the original and substitute attorneys may not exceed the statutory maximum, unless the case involves extended or complex representation.
+For applicable case compensation limits, see: § 230.23.20.
+Vouchers for the previously appointed attorney's services may be approved consistent with provisions for interim payments.
+See: § 230.73 (Interim Payments to Counsel).